zoe-pith/pith-site/_posts/2019-06-09-you-need-a-mortar-and-pestle.md

 ---
-tags: [mortar, food, techniques]
+tags:
+  - techniques
+  - mortar
+  - food
 icon: /images/orange.jpg
 title: You Need a Mortar and Pestle
-published: true
+published: false
+important: false
 ---

 Mortar and pestle are implements used since ancient times to prepare ingredients or substances by crushing and grinding them into a fine paste or powder in the kitchen, medicine and pharmacy.